BrightspaceUILabs/status-icon/README.md

 ### Running the demos

-To start an [es-dev-server](https://open-wc.org/developing/es-dev-server.html) that hosts the demo page and tests:
+To start a [@web/dev-server](https://modern-web.dev/docs/dev-server/overview/) that hosts the demo page and tests:

 ```shell
 npm start